sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 ### 1. Company-wide travel

-This travel budget is intended for teammates to attend company-wide meetups, arranged by the company.
-Each teammates flights, lodging, food, and transportation will be fully paid for to the chosen location(s) of our company meet-ups each year.
+This travel budget is intended for Teammates to attend company-wide meetups, arranged by the Company.
+Each Teammate's flights, lodging, food, and transportation will be fully paid for to the chosen location(s) of our Company meet-ups each year.
 In FY24, we will have two trips:

 - 1H trip (February)
 - 2H trip (August / September, date TBD & in planning stage)

 ### 2. Team travel

 Each Exec is allocated $5,000 USD per year per Teammate for their department, so you can connect and build relationships with the members of your own team.
 Considering the intention, this applies when a minimum two members of the team get together.
+Managers will work with their Exec to plan trips and ensure they have budget.
 Tracking the fiscal year spend is the responsibility of each individual Teammate.
-Managers will work with their Exec to plan trips and ensure they have budget.
 Be aware of how much you have spent against your budget, you will not be notified once your budget has been reached.
 Accounting is happy to confirm totals.

 The best team trips are the ones with 50% bonding, and 50% work/collaboration time factored in.
 In planning your Team travel, feel free to reference a sample agenda below: